The way Medway residents receive their benefits and tax credits has changed.

-- Registered ID, for example a passport or driving licence
+- a registered ID, for example a passport or driving licence

 For Medway Council housing tenants, we are holding weekly drop-in surgeries at Twydall Community Hub Library.
-We are also holding roadshow events on May 16 and 17.
 Medway Council tenants can phone 0800 408 8080 for free advice from our dedicated welfare reform team.
 You can also contact Citizens Advice for support on benefits.

 Help paying your rent

 If your rent is currently paid directly to your landlord, in the future it will be paid directly to you.
 This is known as Housing Costs and you will be responsible for paying your rent to your landlord.